lincc-frameworks/python-project-template/python-project-template/.github/pull_request_template.md

 If it fixes an open issue, please link to the issue here.
 If this PR closes an issue, put the word 'closes' before the issue link to auto-close the issue when the PR is merged.
 -->
-- [ ] Includes a link to the PR I am addressing
+- [ ] My PR includes a link to the issue that I am addressing